arenzana/metea-home.rb/README.md

 docker run -d -p 80:80 iarenzana/metea-home.rb
 ```

-##You can download the source code and build the Docker container yourself like this:
+##Download the source code and build the Docker container yourself

 This method is less intuitive but gives you the freedom of easily modifying the source code.
 ```